JasonCaldwellMBA/AWS_DeepRacer-Object_Avoidance/Create_Best_Performing_Model.md

 ![Hyperparameters](./images/Hyperparameters.png)
 8) Leave all action space options as is -> Next
 ![Continuous action space](./images/Action_spaces.png)
-9) Select vehicle create in step 5 with a stereo camera -> Next.
+9) Select vehicle created in step 5 with a stereo camera -> Next.
-10) In the code editor
+10) In the code editor,
 a) add the following reward function:

 ```python